 Nebraska Revised Statute 20-319

-Handicapped person; discriminatory practices prohibited; design and construction standards; enforcement of act.
+Person with a disability; discriminatory practices prohibited; design and construction standards; enforcement of act.

 (1) Except as exempted by section 20-322, it shall be unlawful to: